barryhokeeffe/ST6090-Thesis/README.md

 Candidate: Barry O'Keeffe

-Supervisors: Dr Andrea Vistentin; Dr Diego Carraro
+Supervisors: Dr Andrea Visentin; Dr Diego Carraro

 The goals of this thesis are: